particle-iot/docs/src/content/guide/how-to-build-a-product/authentication.md

 ### 1. Creating OAuth Client Credentials

-The first thing you will need to do is ensure that you have created proper OAuth client credentials for your organization.
+The first thing you will need to do is ensure that you have created proper OAuth client credentials for your product.
 In simple authentication, communication will be direct from a client application (web or mobile app) to the Particle API.
 This is much less secure than server to server communication.
-As a result, you will create *scoped* client credentials that will be able to do one thing and one thing only: **create new customers for your organization**.
+As a result, you will create *scoped* client credentials that will be able to do one thing and one thing only: **create new customers for your product**.

-You will create your OAuth client using the Authentication view in your organization's Particle console.
+You will create your OAuth client using the Authentication view in your product's Particle console.
 For info on how to find the Authentication page and create a client, [check out the earlier discussion](#creating-an-oauth-client).